 Typical: Confirm or reject a traced relationship in the last 3-4 generations that you have already researched with documentary records.
 (Traced means you have used documentary records to trace your relationship to an ancestor).
 If this is the first time you are working with DNA evidence, we encourage you to focus on confirming the genetic connection to one of your second-great-grandparents.

-Harder: Test a hypothesized relationship in 3-6 generations that you may or may not have already researched with traditional genealogy records; or research unknown parents of an ancestor 3-6 generations back.
+Difficult: Test a hypothesized relationship in 3-6 generations that you may or may not have already researched with traditional genealogy records; or research unknown parents of an ancestor 3-6 generations back.

 Peer Review and Feedback

 Plan to spend 1-2 hours each week on peer review.
 After you turn in your assignment, you will have two days to review your assigned peers’ work and give them constructive comments.
 You will be assigned to give feedback to four people each week: three participants (that rotate each week), and your peer group leader.
 The purpose for peer review is twofold: (1) to learn from the work of others and (2) to provide helpful comments to others.
 We will create a feedback schedule that shows your assigned peers each week.
 It is critical that you complete your assignment on time and that you give feedback to your assigned peers.
 Past participants in the study group say that the peer review is one of their favorite parts of the experience.

 After you register, you will be asked to sign a participation and confidentiality agreement stating that you agree to complete your assignments and participate in peer review for four people each week.
 The agreement also states that you will not share private information about DNA testers and matches mentioned in your peers’ work.

 You will receive feedback from three participants and your peer group leader on each of your assignments.
 The instructors will provide feedback on the research objective, research plan, and final report.

 We will be using the following tools for creating research reports, charts, and research logs during the course and suggest that you become familiar with them.